Ruins of Adventure

 - Characters from the Cold Lands are very well adapted to their climate.
 They have a +2 bonus on any saving throw they must make to escape or lessen the effects of a cold-based or ice-based attack.
 Any damage they suffer from such attacks is made with a -1 penalty per die rolled.

-- Each warrior of Thar must select one race as a mortal enemy-either orcs, gnolls, ogres, goblins, frost giants, or white dragons.
+- Each warrior of Thar must select one other race as a mortal enemy—this may be selected from any other PC race.
 When battling this enemy, the warrior gets +4 on his attack rolls.
 Once selected, the enemy cannot be changed.

 - Characters of the Cold Lands suffer greatly from heat-based or fire-based attacks.
 Any saving throw made to escape or reduce the effects of attacks like this suffers a -2 penalty.
 These characters also suffer an extra point of damage per die rolled from any such attack whether or not they successfully save against it.